azizunsal/blog/content/post/delete-images-from-private-docker-registry.md

     threshold: 3
 ```

-We need to add
+We need to add this block to enable the deletion of image blobs and manifests by digest.

 ``` yaml
 delete:
   enabled: true
 ```

-under the existing `storage` section in the configuration.
+Under the existing `storage` section in the configuration.

 ## Restart the Docker Engine